SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/SLScripting_StackOverflow.md

 ![WinDbg](~/develop/images/VisualStudioParallelStacksWindow.png)<br>Visual Studio Parallel Stacks window*

-In this case, the parallel stacks window does not show a stack with huge number of calls making it overflow.
+In this case, the parallel stacks window does not show a stack with huge number of calls that are typically of an overflow.
 Using WinDbg could possibly provide more insights.

 ## WinDbg